wanx-troopers/wanx-troopers.github.io/loras/alchemy.md

 If several LoRa-s are used together the order of application does not matter.

+## Some LoRa-s Have To Be Loaded By Model Loader

+Re unianimate LoRa: "you have to load the unianimate lora on the model loader, not the set node because it patches the model too"

 ## Kijai on Merging vs Unmerged LoRAs

 > Normal ComfyUI behaviour with loras is to merge the weights to the model before inference,